[Moderate revision–posted 7/3/24 (replaces 9/29/22 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach in the handling of Horn Distinguished Professorships.

-REVIEW: This OP will be reviewed in October of odd-numbered years by the Vice Provost for Administrative Affairs and the Provost and Senior Vice President (PSVP).
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Administrative Affairs and the Provost and Senior Vice President (PSVP).

 POLICY/PROCEDURE